openregulatory/templates/templates/techdoc/62304/sop-integrated-software-development.md

 ### 3. First Risk and Usability Assessment

 In the first risk and usability assessment, a preliminary hazard analysis is conducted and an initial risk table is drafted.
-The risk table includes the risk policy with a risk acceptance matrix.

-The Risk Acceptance Matrix is defined by performing these steps:

- * Estimate product usage over its lifetime
- * Define Probability Categories.
-Start by defining the category “Unthinkable” which has an absolute occurrence number of less than one.
-From there on, the more frequently occurring categories are added with probability increments of 10^2.
- * Define Severity Categories
- * Create Risk Acceptance Matrix and define which combinations of the categories are deemed acceptable.

 Risk analysis is performed by conducting a Failure Mode and Effects Analysis (FMEA).
-It includes the following
+This analysis includes the following
 activities:

- * Identifying potential Failure Modes
+ * Identifying potential failure modes
- * Identifying potential Hazards, Hazardous Situations and Harms with experts (e.g. physicians)
+ * Identifying potential hazards, hazardous situations and harms in collaboration with subject matter experts (e.g. physicians)
- * Estimating probabilities for the identified items and analyzing the severity of each Harm, taking standards, scientific studies, public reports, expert opinions and usability data into account.
+ * Estimating probabilities for the identified items and analyzing the severity of each harm, taking into account international standards, scientific studies, public reports, expert opinions and usability data.

-In general, we try to reduce probabilities of risks as low as reasonably possible (ALARP).
+ * For software devices, the probability of occurrence of a hazard is assumed as 100%.
+The probability of each hazard leading to a hazardous situation and that leading to a harm must be estimated separately as part of the risk analysis.
+Multiplied, they present the overall probability per risk.
+In combination, overall probability of occurrence and the severity of harm are evaluated against the risk policy previously defined for the device.

-If a risk is deemed unacceptable based on our Risk Policy, it may be mitigated through Risk Control Measures:
+If a risk is deemed unacceptable based on our Risk Policy, it may be mitigated through Risk Control Measures in the priority as listed below.
+In general, we try to reduce probabilities of risks as far as possible (AFAP).

- * Inherently safe design
+1. Inherently safe design
- * Protective measures in the device or development process
+2. Protective measures in the device or development process
- * Information for safety and/or training of users
+3. Information for safety and/or training of users

-A usability evaluation plan is created which covers future formative and summative usability evaluation activities.
+Further, a usability evaluation plan is created which covers future formative and summative usability evaluation activities.

-Usage scenarios with a focus on those related to hazards are specified.
-These will serve as input to the summative usability evaluation.
+User needs with a focus on those related to hazards are specified.
+These will serve as input to the summative usability evaluation and are reviewed following the checklist for user needs review.

 | Participants                            |
 |-----------------------------------------|